obsidianmd/obsidian-developer-docs/en/Community directory/Getting started.md

 - **GitHub repository URL**: the URL of your repository, for example `https://github.com/your-username/your-repo-name`.
 - **Owner**: who will own and maintain this entry.
 This doesn't have to match the repository's GitHub owner.
 Choose yourself, or an organization you belong to.

+Plugins can also set:

+- **Private source repository URL** (optional): if your public repository only contains built release assets, enter the URL of the private repository containing your source code.
+Covered in [[#Private source repository]] below.

 Themes also require:

 - **Screenshot path**: the path to your screenshot, relative to the repository root, for example `screenshots/screenshot.png`.